- Bob Weir, 4/9/70

 John Dawson added, "Basically, Jerry got to be too busy.
 But also, it was sort of understood that he was helping get what I wanted going.
 He dug what I was doing and he dug the fact that my trip let him do something different, because he was always looking to do different things.
 It gave him a chance to warm up and also to relax a little bit before he had to concentrate on the Grateful Dead's set.
 At some point he said, 'I don't think I can do this too much longer; I think you guys should get someone else.'
 But he knew at that point that we'd already met Cage....
 When we changed from Garcia to Cage, the pedal steel playing got better.
 Garcia wasn't a steel player...
 We were after a more traditional kind of thing."

-After that, though, he gave it up: "It's a hard instrument to play.
+Garcia also played pedal steel in the 11/23/72 show with Doug Sahm & Friends.
+After that, though, he gave it up (aside from briefly pulling it out in the 1987 tour with Bob Dylan, for a few performances of I'll Be Your Baby Tonight and Tomorrow Is A Long Time).
+"It's a hard instrument to play.
 I would love to play the pedal steel if I had another lifetime in which to play it."

 But in this lifetime, he was busy enough playing with Howard Wales and Merl Saunders on top of the Dead's shows - as he said, "I'm a total junkie when it comes to playing.
 I just have to play.
 And when we're off the road I get itchy...
 If I had another life to live...I could dig playing with Howard for a long time, or Merl....
 If I had more of me to go out and play those gigs, I'd do it immediately."